Usage

 Arguments

-Paths to directories containing image and/or PPI embeddings.
-The directory should have a TSV file, named image_emd.tsv or ppi_emd.tsv.
-Second option is to provide paths to specific TSV files.
+--embeddings EMBEDDINGS_DIRPaths to embedding files.
+Either directories containing image and/or PPI embeddings that contain a TSV file, named image_emd.tsv or ppi_emd.tsv or paths to specific TSV files.

 Deprecated Flags (still functional but no longer required):